 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Mansouri, Naderehsadat, "Cost- and Time- Effective Regional Evacuation Network Design and Operation Under Travel Congestion and Uncertainty" (2019).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 10.

 Available for download on Monday, November 20, 2023